What are the main benefits of using electric underfloor heating in shepherds huts and glamping accommodation?

-- The most commonly fitted system in these types of units is our Combymat heating system designed for use with floating floors.
+- The most commonly fitted system in these types of units is our Combymat heating system which is designed for use with floating floors.
 The system is very straightforward to fit and lends itself to these types of floor which are likely to experience some movement.
 The system can be installed directly beneath a floating laminate floor, and for carpet or vinyl floors you would need to cover the heating mats with Combymat Overlay Boards before laying the final floor covering.
 This heating system is installed onto a 6mm thick insulation layer to further improve its performance.

 - Heating mats covered with a levelling compound are used in some shepherd’s huts when vinyl floors or bonded board floors have been chosen.
 Often a thermal insulation board will be fitted beneath the heating system providing additional stability to the floor as well as improving the heat up time and efficiency of the system.
 It is even possible to use heating mats beneath a tiled floor if the floor base itself is suitably strengthened and a decoupling membrane is used.